Is there anything more disappointing than a movie whose premise sounds amazing, only for it to be so poorly executed that you can’t help but be angry?

 A stylish epic fantasy re-imagination of the story of King Arthur, complete with warlocks and demons and mythical war elephants.

-The afterlife is scientifically and empirically proven, which had led to an incredibly high suicide rate across the world.
+The afterlife is scientifically and empirically proven to be real, which has led to an incredibly high suicide rate across the world.

 In a fantasy alternate universe where Los Angeles has become home to humans, fairies, elves, and even orcs, a human LAPD police office and his orc partner begrudgingly work together to protect a magic wand with unspoken power.